-Of our drug discovery objectives, we achieved our objectives, which related to IND filings for specified compounds for future potential drug candidate programs, the identification and pre-clinical development of back-up compounds for certain programs, and the identification and pre-clinical development of new compounds with specified characteristics and activity, at the outperform level.
-Of our drug development objectives, we achieved our Janus studies objectives at the threshold level by fully enrolling the Janus 1 study by year end, and achieved our IDO program objective by determining to move to a registration study in melanoma.
-We achieved our objectives for baricitinib studies in rheumatoid arthritis at the outperform level and achieved a bonus opportunity as, among other things, our collaborative partner informed us that it planned to submit the new drug application (NDA) for baricitinib in early 2016.
-We achieved our objectives for our PI3Kd inhibitor programs, relating to the achievement specified clinical trial results, at the threshold level.
-We met our objectives for other development programs, which related to the progress of certain clinical trials and achievement of specified clinical trial results, at the outperform level.
-We achieved our medical affairs objectives, relating to publication in peer review journals and progress of our REVEAL study, at the outperform level.
-Of our commercial objectives, we met our net sales objectives, as approved by our Board, at slightly above the target level as a result of achieving Jakafi net sales of \$601 million.
-We met our Jakafi for the treatment of polycythemia vera launch objective at greater than the target level as a result of achieving a specified level of net sales for that indication.
-We met our finance objectives at the target level, because our stock price performance was more than a specified number of percentage points above that of the NASDAQ Biotechnology Index and we completed certain operating plan activities with respect to the commencement of our operations in Europe.
-Based on these corporate performance results, each of our executive officers received incentive awards for 2015 equal to 128.75% of his or her funding target.
+Of our drug discovery objectives, we achieved our objectives, which related to IND filings for specified compounds for future potential drug candidate programs, the identification and pre-clinical development of back-up compounds for certain programs, and the identification and pre-clinical development of new compounds with specified characteristics and activity, at the threshold level, and we also achieved the drug discovery bonus opportunity.
+Of our drug development objectives, we achieved our ruxolitinib solid tumor studies objectives at the threshold level by obtaining decisional endpoint data on certain clinical studies and achieved our tumor immunology studies objective at the target level by meeting enrollment and data objectives for our epacadostat programs.
+We achieved our objectives for our JAK, PI3K-delta and FGFR programs by opening to enrollment registration studies in graft-versus-host-disease with ruxolitinib, diffuse large B-cell lymphoma with our PI3K-delta inhibitor INCB50465, and hepatocellular carcinoma with our FGFR inhibitor INCB62079.
+We achieved our objectives for ruxolitinib life cycle management and non-oncology development, relating to the achievement of specified clinical trial results, at the threshold level.
+We met our net sales commercial objective above the target level as a result of achieving Jakafi net sales of \$853 million.
+We met our finance and business development objectives at the outperform level, because our stock price performance was more than a specified number of percentage points above that of the NASDAQ Biotechnology Index, we completed certain operating plan activities with respect to our global operations, and we completed the acquisition of ARIAD Pharmaceuticals' European operations, which expanded our operations in Europe and added a second product to our net sales.
+We met our technical operations objectives, which related to the achievement of specified manufacturing and technology transfer objectives, at the outperform level.
+Based on these corporate performance results, each of our executive officers received incentive awards for 2016 equal to 120.2% of his or her funding target.
+The table below sets forth the incentive awards under our 2016 incentive compensation plan for our named executive officers: